brianglass/anastasis/files/ProdigalE.md

 Katavasia.

-Foreseeing your birth from a Virgin, the Prophet cried out and proclaimed, Â‘I heard your report, O Christ, and I was afraid, for you came from Theman and from a holy shaded mountain.Â’
+Foreseeing your birth from a Virgin, the Prophet cried out and proclaimed, ‘I heard your report, O Christ, and I was afraid, for you came from Theman and from a holy shaded mountain.’

 ****

 Ode 5.
 Irmos.
 The night has passed.

 I was enslaved to citizens of a foreign country, I became an exile in a land of destruction, and I was filled with shame.
-But now, as I return, O Compassionate, I cry to you, Â‘I have sinned.Â’
+But now, as I return, O Compassionate, I cry to you, ‘I have sinned.’

 Open to me now your fatherly compassion as I return from evils, heavenly Father, and in your surpassing mercy do not reject me.

 I dare not look up at the height of heaven, O Christ, for I have angered you beyond measure.
-But knowing your compassion, merciful Lord, I cry, Â‘I have sinned.
+But knowing your compassion, merciful Lord, I cry, ‘I have sinned.
 Be merciful.
-Save meÂ’.
+Save me’.

 ****